arjun-baidya/portal_order_management/README.md

 * Integration with existing Odoo sales workflows.
 * User-friendly interface for portal users.

+## installation
+ clone this repo and add your custom folder path then run the server and update the app list.

 ## Usage
 - Portal users can now select a customer when creating a sales order.
 - Invoices will be filtered to show only those related to the sales orders created by the portal user.